 What if I have a flat or inverted nipple?

 I don’t have flat or inverted nipples so I can’t talk to this from personal experience.
-I looked for resources that might help you if you do fall in this category though…
+So I did some research and looked for “how to breastfeed with inverted nipples videos” that might help you if you do fall in this category though…

 Here’s an awesome video I found about flat nipples and breastfeeding.
 She speaks so openly about the experience – I just love it!